tsedio/example-ts-express-decorator/example-passport/readme.md

-# TsExpressDecorators - Services
+# TsExpressDecorators - Passport

-Here an example with a Express Server using `Service` IoC.
+Here an example with a Express Server using `Service` and `Passport.js`.

 See [TsExpressDecortars](https://github.com/Romakita/ts-express-decorators) project for more information.